FoundryApp/foundry-cli/README.md

 The key features of Foundry are:
-- **Develop with a copy of your production data:** Specify what data you want to copy from your production Firestore and production users.
-We copy the data and fill the emulated Firestore and Firebase Auth.
+- **Develop with a copy of your production data:** Specify what data you want to copy from your production Firestore, production RealtimeDB and production users.
+We copy the data and fill the emulated Firestore, emulated RealtimeDB, and Firebase Auth.
 No need to maintain any custom scripts.
 You access this data as you would normally in your Firebase functions code - with the official Admin SDK.

 - **Real-time feedback:** You don't have to manually trigger your functions to run them, Foundry triggers them for you every time you make a change in your code and sends you back the output usually within 1-2 seconds.
 You just define your Cloud Functions and how you want to trigger them in the configuration file.
 It's like Read-Eval-Print-Loop for your Cloud Functions.